Department for Education (South Australia): 1980

 In 1981, the Department published a major policy document titled Into the 80s.
 Our schools and their purposes.
 It outlined a progressive view of the purposes of schools with eight areas of the curriculum, four priorities and twelve expectations.
 In continued, the emphasis on strong local school influence on the curriculum and education of the "whole child".

 After nine years of Labor government, the new Liberal government commissioned a second major review of South Australian schools and its report was published in 1982, known as the Keeves Report.
 The report recommended greater specificity in the curriculum and observed that Into the 80s gave little indication of the degree of emphasis required for a large number of expectations.
 It also recommended that the curriculum of each school be reviewed on a regular basis.

 In 2012, the Family Services Department and Education Department were combined as The Department of Education and Child Development in an attempt to provide more unified services for children.
 The arrangement became controversial following highly publicised investigation by the state Ombudsman into the reporting of child abuse incident.
 The departments were separated in 2016.

 Education Development Centre

 The Education Development Centre in the inner western suburb of Hindmarsh is a conference centre owned by the Department, for use by the Department, the wider education sector and for private hire by the business sector.

 Ministers of Education

+Between governments, at various periods, Premiers have acted as Minister of Education.